jolexa/blog.jolexa.net/content/post/gentoo-a-critical-look-at-the-qa-process.md

 <u>Theory 3:</u>
 Run mostly arch and a few ~arch packages.
 This is what most of my machines run.
 That is, arch (stable) system and ~arch for packages that I maintain (or help maintain).
 The advantage here is what I consider *real* integration testing.
 The theory is that everything in ~arch will become arch, at one point.
 These ~arch packages are coming in one-by-one, so it makes no sense to *only* test a full ~arch tree if the package will be entering the arch tree.
 This is what the arch team does when they mark packages stable.
 The downside being, more management, maybe some dependency issues if they aren't stated properly, etc. I'd consider this theory for people that prefer stability but enjoy the latest packages for some apps.

-*I think it is valuable to have a user base that is doing all of those theories. &#8230;back to poppler.*
+*I think it is valuable to have a user base that is doing all of those theories. ...back to poppler.*

 As we have seen in the past, once a package is &#8220;masked for testing&#8221; &#8211; it may take years to lift that mask because no one actually tests it.
 And why should you?
 It is masked and therefore not even in the *testing* category (~arch)!!
 Bingo, the crux of this case study.
 Technically speaking, there is nothing wrong with poppler-0.16.0, it is perfectly fine to be in ~arch by its own criteria.
 On the other hand, it's ABI change breaks packages that haven't been fixed to work with the new ABI yet.
 By masking a package that changes ABI with a soname change, it could (and should, in my opinion) be considered slowing progress for Gentoo.
 It should **not** be considered that the &#8220;[whole] tree is broken&#8221; &#8211; these 7 packages may just be the tip of the iceberg in the breakage category, but we won't know if it is masked and users are not contributing.
-Let's remind ourselves that the arch tree is still functioning properly at this point and &#8220;stable&#8221; users won't see any issues&#8230;now.
+Let's remind ourselves that the arch tree is still functioning properly at this point and &#8220;stable&#8221; users won't see any issues...now.
 For them, thankfully, the ~arch users (including devs) are contributing to Gentoo via bug reports & patches.
 It should also be noted that nothing is being broke &#8220;on purpose&#8221; here, bugs are being filed and bugs are being fixed &#8211; this is the goal of a software project, right?

 So, the way I see it, is a chain reaction.